 Separate militant attacks kill nearly 50 Syrian soldiers

-Syrian government forces came under separate attacks from Islamic State militants and al-Qaida-linked insurgents in different parts of the country that killed nearly 50 soldiers and allied fighters, activists and a war monitoring group said Saturday.
+Syrian government forces came under separate attacks from Islamic State (IS) militants and al-Qaeda-linked insurgents in different parts of the country that killed nearly 50 soldiers and allied fighters, activists and a war monitoring group said last Saturday.